beyondstorage/beyond-fs/docs/rfcs/5-beyond-fs-design.md

 ## Implementation

-Firstly, we will implement a POSIX-ish file system which only cache metadata locally.
+Firstly, we will implement a POSIX-ish file system that only caches metadata locally.
 Then, we will focus on performance improvement including prefetch and cache logic.
 Finally, we will extend our metadata cache logic to other key/value systems.